We want to encourage people to talk about death and dying, and ensure that medical policy develops in line with people's views.Public Dialogue

 You can explore The Departure Lounge online at http://departure-lounge.org/

 We are also creating flat pack versions of The Departure Lounge which we are giving to people across the UK.

 These flat packs will be given to people interested in sparking conversations about death and dying across the UK.
 They will contain branded materials and resources developed by the Academy of Medical Sciences and The Liminal Space to prompt discussion and thought around the end of life, and what it means to die well.
 We hope that people will use and re-use the flat packs to host their own events on death and dying.

 We are currently looking for people who would be interested in taking this suitcase-sized flat pack version of The Departure Lounge to their community.
-The Departure Lounge flat pack is free and we can offer up to £250 in support costs for events using these materials.
+The Departure Lounge flat pack is free and there are a limited number of bursaries of £150 to support costs for events using these materials.

 To register your interest visit: https://www.research.net/r/flatpack

 The flat packs will be available from July 2019.

 You can learn more about The Departure Lounge in:

 - TimeOut - This pop-up shop in Lewisham is getting us to talk about death and dying.

 - BBC - London News 9 May 2019